 Dr. Hebert explains that in an acute setting, hospital personnel have historically been trained to focus on medical priorities – the diagnosis and treatment of health care.
 Home care, on the other hand, seeks to assess the health and social situation of an older adult by allowing caregivers and nurses to meet people where they live, crossing into the sacred threshold of their home, and building a mutual trust.

-According to Dr. Hebert, caring for someone in a home setting can be more effective because it allows caregivers and nurses to assess the social supports and services of each neighborhood, identifying any gaps in care.
+According to Dr. Hebert, caring for patients at home can be more effective because it allows caregivers and nurses to assess the social supports and services of each neighborhood, identifying any gaps in care.
 The home care professional also learns about and interacts with the older adult’s family and friends, a rich resource of information to better understand an individual’s personality and preferences.

 Transcultural nursing theory is of particular interest for Dr. Hebert, and an emphasis in his teaching of nursing students.
 Pioneered by Madeline Leininger, transcultural nursing is nursing with a primary focus on care that is culturally sensitive and inclusive.

 Teaching nursing students to understand and account for culture in the course of care can provide important context, according to Dr. Hebert.
 How does a particular culture view wellness?
 Illness?
 Death?
 For example, on a trip to India in 2014, Dr. Herbert visited a nursing home and came to understand that since meditation and the handling of suffering are parts of their life journey, for the most part the patients did not elect to receive pain-relieving or sedation medications.